 Continued work in the area of AMR in the Environment aims to raise the profile of the importance of antimicrobial resistance in the environment for environmental and human health—a message that has (so far) been poorly adopted by policy makers.
 A few key publications (1, 2), blog and policy brief have been published highlighting this policy gap.

-CEH has a growing and thriving group of students who are examining different aspects of the challenges of AMR in the Environment.
+UKCEH has a growing and thriving group of postgraduate researchers who are examining different aspects of the challenges of AMR in the Environment.

-Holly Tipper is a second year PhD student based in CEH Wallingford, supervised by Andrew Singer with co-supervision from Andrew Johnson at CEH and Will Gaze at the University of Exeter.
-Holly’s thesis will focus on examining the relationship between water pollution (antibiotic, biocide, metal load) in freshwater rivers and antimicrobial resistance selection in the microbiome of aquatic organisms from gammarus to fish to potentially water dogs (i.e., dogs that regularly swim) to otters.
-Her research involves collaboration with Jamie Lorimer at University of Oxford, Matthew Avison of University of Bristol and Liz Chadwick at Cardiff University.
-The aspiration is to use the microbiome as a proxy measure for antimicrobial selection, thereby simplifying and unifying the methodology for empowering environmental regulators and ultimately informing policy makers.
+Holly Tipper's PhD was supervised by Andrew Singer with co-supervision from Andrew Johnson at UKCEH and Will Gaze at the University of Exeter.
+Holly’s thesis focused on examining the relationship between water pollution (antibiotic, biocide, metal load) in freshwater rivers and antimicrobial resistance selection in the microbiome of aquatic organisms from gammarus to fish to potentially water dogs (i.e., dogs that regularly swim) to otters.
+Her research involved collaboration with Jamie Lorimer at University of Oxford, Matthew Avison of University of Bristol and Liz Chadwick at Cardiff University.
+The aspiration was to use the microbiome as a proxy measure for antimicrobial selection, thereby simplifying and unifying the methodology for empowering environmental regulators and ultimately informing policy makers.

-Louis Jolly is a second year PhD student based in Penryn, Cornwall at the University of Exeter, suprvised by Will Gaze, Sean Comber at Plymouth University, and Andrew Singer at CEH.
-Louis’ research is on the role of metals in selecting and co-selecting resistance genes in the environment.
+Louis Jolly's PhD work was based in Penryn, Cornwall at the University of Exeter, suprvised by Will Gaze, Sean Comber at Plymouth University, and Andrew Singer at UKCEH.
+Louis’ research was on the role of metals in selecting and co-selecting resistance genes in the environment.
 His area of focus is the catchments that include historical mining in the mid- to western-parts of Cornwall, which has a long history of mining along with a commensurate pollution legacy.

-Jenny Shelton is just starting the first year of her PhD based at CEH, Wallingford and Imperial College London, supervised by Andrew Singer and Matt Fisher, respectively.
-Her research will explore the environmental drivers of fungal azole resistance.
+Jenny Shelton's PhD was based at UKCEH and Imperial College London, supervised by Andrew Singer and Matt Fisher, respectively.
+Her research explored the environmental drivers of fungal azole resistance.
 Jenny has an on-going research interest in fungal diseases of frogs, which you can read a bit more about here.

 2001 – Present UK Centre for Ecology & Hydrology